ChenghaoMou/chenghaomou.github.io/posts/you-dont-need-embeddings-for-your-next-nlp-project.md

 This blog post talks about the embedding layer, which usually maps the whole vocabulary onto some dense distributed representations at the very begining of most modern neural networks.
 You may not realize this but the embedding layer consist of quite a lot of parameters, and depending on your task or dataset, you might not need them at all.
 Let's do a simple math here.
 Typically a pre-trained BERT has around 30,000 tokens in its vocabulary, each of which is embedded into a 768 dimension tensor and that sums up to 23M trainable parameters out of all 110M parameters of a base model.

-If you trace back the memory lane, you can probably remember Word2Vec and GloVe embeddings
+If you trace back the memory lane, you can probably remember Word2Vec and GloVe embeddings that really kick off the NLP trend back in 2013/14.
+Ever since that, almost every NLP model has a `nn.Embedding` layer somewhere in their code.
+It is easy — a simple look up — but now, researchers are finding ways to remove the need for an embedding layer.

+## What is wrong with the embedding layer/tokenization
+Tokenization and the embedding layer come hand in hand, you need a tokenizer to segment your text into tokens and an embedding layer to map each token to its representation.
+That part is easy but if you ever tried to take tokenization by yourself before, you know there is no prefect tokenizer and it can easily drive a sane man into madness.

+## Hash Embedding Comes to the Resuce
+## No Embedding for Images
+## A Samll Embedding Goes a Long Way